jb5k/way_of_stock/SetupGit.md

 If the email used in a commit matches a verified GitHub or GitHub Enterprise user account, the account's username is used on website, instead of the username set by Git.

+## Configure prompt-less password for acccesing repositories over http

+When attempting to clone or pull a repository over http or https you will normally need to enter your password at a prompt.
+This can be quite annoying after a while so instead you can add configuration to the ``~/.netrc`` file that will supply credentials.
+It is useful to add it for both the internal GitHub repository as well as the public git hub repository.

+Add the following snippet to the ``~/.netrc`` file creating it if necessary and updating the username and password as appropriate.

+    machine github.com login myusername password mypassword
+    machine git.fire.dse.vic.gov.au login myinternalusername password myinternalpassword

 ## Turning off the "helpful" popup when using git gui

 When running `git gui` you will almost always get a warning that there is too many loose objects and a gc